 Republic of Congo

-Current research priorities of IeDEA ROC include:
+IeDEA’s current research priorities in ROC include:

 • Evaluating the appropriateness of the PHQ-9 as a screening and diagnosis tool for depression in HIV-infected adult patients in Central and East Africa.
 Leveraging the psychiatric expertise to diagnose and manage mental distress and depression (MDD) at Brazzaville hospital, this study is assessing the sensitivity and specificity of the PHQ-9 as a screening and diagnosis tool among HIV patients in a non-US context, and exploring whether PHQ-9 questions need to be reformulated to capture differences in the way PLWH express mental distress.